Jylpah/blitz-tools/README.md

 [WoT Blitz releases](releases.md): launch dates and key content.

-### Notes
+### Other

+* Please remember to run the scripts from command line, not from the Python interpreter.
+On Windows open Command Prompt or Powershell.
-Even though the code has an option to use MongoDB, you should not bother with that.
+* Even though the code has an option to use MongoDB, you should not bother with that.
 The MongoDB support is solely for my own purposes and you do not need MongoDB to run the scripts.

 You can reach me via email: [Jylpah@gmail.com](mailto:Jylpah@gmail.com) or [Discord](https://discordapp.com/): Jylpah#4662.
 Happy tanking and stats analysis!